 Rather than write the paper described above, you may produce a work of art that explores the same themes.
 You may write a short story or one-act play.
 You may produce a short film or performance piece.
 You may produce a painting or other work of visual art.
 You may write a song or produce a mix CD.
 This project must reflect the same amount of effort and thought that would go into writing a 10 page paper.
+This project must be something produced specifically for this class.
 Students who select this option will present their work to the class during the last two weeks.